dsmic/PythonProlog/README.md

 it is trained in the prepareAI directory by

-First run python3 ../main.py to generate the training data (ignore file not found error at the end of ececution) and than
+First run python3 ../main.py to generate the training data (ignore file not found error at the end of execution) and than

 python3 prepare.py --lr 0.0001 (you will need GPU support or use --RNN_type GRU parameter to support cpu gru layers),